knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationTriviaApi.md

 <a name="createimportjob"></a>
 # **CreateImportJob**
-> ModelImportJobResource CreateImportJob (ModelImportJobResource request)
+> ImportJobResource CreateImportJob (ImportJobResource request)

 Create an import job